Everybody Dance (video game)

-Everybody Dance (also known as DanceStar Party in Europe) is a 2011 competitive dance game developed by London Studio and published by Sony Computer Entertainment.
+Everybody Dance (also known as DanceStar Party in Europe) is a 2011 dance video game developed by London Studio and published by Sony Computer Entertainment for the PlayStation 3.
 It is a spin-off of the game SingStar Dance, which was also developed by London Studio.
 Like that game, this game utilizes the PlayStation Move controller for dancing.

 A sequel, Everybody Dance 2 (DanceStar Party Hits in Europe) was released in 2012, and a second sequel, Everybody Dance 3, was released in 2013 exclusively in Latin America.
 That year, Sony Competitive Entertainment also released Everybody Dance Digital (DanceStar Digital in Europe), an otherwise free-to-play title which contained no pre-included songs; songs were instead purchased in Packs ("Mixes" in Europe) of four, much in the same manner as DLC songs in the three main games (there was also a Demo Pack which could be purchased for free).

 Reception

 Everybody Dance received mixed reviews from critics upon release.
 On Metacritic, the game holds a score of 66/100 based on 5 reviews.
+Ryan Clements of IGN gave the game a 6.5/10 score, praising its gameplay and multiplayer, but criticising its score-based system.